lizhaoliu/lizhaoliu.github.io/posts/metaflow_1.md

     return f
 ```

-Pretty straightforward.
-It marks a method as a step in the workflow simply by adding an attribute `is_step` to it, then
+Clearly, it marks a method as a `step` simply by adding an attribute `is_step` to it, such that Metaflow can recognize
-later Metaflow recognizes it by checking the presence of that attribute.
+it later by checking the presence of that attribute.

 ### Lifecycle of a Metaflow Run

-By running the code of `BranchFlow` example, following output can be observed:
+By running the code of `BranchFlow` example, following output (or similar) can be observed:

 ```text
 Metaflow 2.4.7 executing BranchFlow for user:lizhaoliu